xx299x/DrissionPagePlus/README.en.md

 page.to_tab(num_or_handle)  # Jump to tab page
 page.close_current_tab()  # Close the current tab page page.close_other_tabs(num_or_handles)  # Close other tabs
-page.to_iframe(iframe)  # cut into iframe
+page.to_frame(iframe)  # cut into iframe
 page.screenshot(path)  # Page screenshot
-page.scrool_to_see(element)  # Scroll until an element is visible page.scroll_to(mode, pixel)  # Scroll the page as indicated by the parameter, and the scroll direction is optional:'top','bottom','rightmost','leftmost','up','down','left', ' right' page.refresh()  # refresh the current page page.back()  # Browser back page.et_window_size(x, y)  # Set the browser window size, maximize by default
+page.scrool_to_see(element)  # Scroll until an element is visible page.scroll_to(mode,
+               pixel)  # Scroll the page as indicated by the parameter, and the scroll direction is optional:'top','bottom','rightmost','leftmost','up','down','left', ' right' page.refresh()  # refresh the current page page.back()  # Browser back page.et_window_size(x, y)  # Set the browser window size, maximize by default